kadykov/cv-adapt/docs/tutorials/web-interface.md

 ### Unit and Integration Tests

-The web interface uses Vitest for both unit and integration testing.
+The web interface uses Vitest for testing, with a focus on contract testing against the OpenAPI schema.
 Integration tests verify the interaction between frontend and backend components, focusing on critical flows like authentication to ensure everything works together properly.

 To run the tests: